SansGuidon/bookmarks/README.md

 * [Cornell University Ergonomics Web](http://ergo.human.cornell.edu/AHTutorials/typingposture.html) - Ideal typing posture: Negative slope keyboard support
 * [Itamar Turner-Trauring](https://codewithoutrules.com/2016/11/18/rsi-solution/) - (2016) How I stopped the RSI pain that almost destroyed my programming career
 * [tamar Turner-Trauring](https://codewithoutrules.com/2016/08/18/productive-programmer/) - (2016) Less stress, more productivity: why working fewer hours is better for you and your employer
-* [Glassdoor](https://www.glassdoor.com/) - a site that lets employees post anonymous salaries and reviews of their company.
 * [Itamar Turner-Trauring](https://codewithoutrules.com/2016/10/14/job-you-dont-hate/) - (2016) How to find a programming job you won’t hate
 * [Itamar Turner-Trauring](https://codewithoutrules.com/2016/08/08/living-below-your-means/) - (2016) Why living below your means can help you find a better job
 * [Itamar Turner-Trauring](https://codewithoutrules.com/2017/03/20/open-floor-plan/) - (2017) Dear recruiter, “open floor space” is not a job benefit